Koyamot/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used in the function personalDice. there is a return function nested inside it.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+"Dan" will always be the same.
+The roll of the dice will could change.
 c.
 What is the lexical scope of `newRoll`?
+The lexical scope of newRoll is return function() as well as what is enclosed in personalDice.

 ### Task 3 - Stretch Goals